MewsSystems/developers/README.md

 and forwards in the search page.

 I have also used this on the movie details page.
-You could argue here that the frontend cache is not as useful as caching on the search page But should the users again go back and forth between search and movie details pages maybe view the same page movie details multiple times then this will feel a little more performant to the user.
-I also decide to be consistent across the two pages how their data is initialised and hydrated.
+You could argue here that the frontend cache is not as useful as caching on the search page.
+I also decide to be consistent across the two pages in how their data is initialised and hydrated.
+So we have a standard data loading pattern.

+Currently the Next.js Link component isn't always able to provide "Soft navigation", where routing is solely via the frontend rather instead a full page load - but once this problem is resolved the page could take full advantage of cache.
+In the meantime the page can be cached by setting the revalidate time of page.

 ### Styling